Subhajit-Datta/Data_Exploration_visualization-NETFLIX/README.md

-Q1.
-Business Case: Netflix - Data Exploration and Visualisation:
+#Business Case: Netflix - Data Exploration and Visualisation:

 Evaluation will be kept lenient, so make sure you attempt this case study.
 Read the question carefully and try to understand what exactly is being asked.